16 min read

 How I Evaluated the Community Platforms

-Before I dive into the seven best, here’s my method so you can understand the lens through which I evaluated each of the community platforms.
+Before I dive into the eight best, here’s my method so you can understand the lens through which I evaluated each of the community platforms.

 Criteria